This guide will explore 7 quick and easy methods for how to make money on Instagram.

 Most of these deals are negotiable and can involve a single post or an entire campaign in exchange for a fee, a free product, a service, a gift, the promise of exposure, or some combination of these.

 Keep in mind when negotiating that you’re not just offering content but access to your audience—a potentially large reach on one of the most popular social media platforms around—and usage rights.

-The average influencer who has upward of 100,000 followers charges up to $500 per post, on average.
-Just to give you an idea of what some brands are willing to pay and how to negotiate based on the cards you’re holding.
+The average influencer who has upward of 100,000 followers charges up to $500 per post, just to give you an idea of what some brands are willing to pay and how to negotiate based on the cards you’re holding.

 Finally, it's important as an influencer to also know your own audience.